Glockenspiel/Fibers4U/README.md

 //run multiple tasks async with high priority using the counter a Scheduler::runTasks({ myTask1, myTask2, myTask3 }, Priority::high, &a);

-//the counter will be se to the number of tasks in this group and each time one of these task are completed the counter will decrement the counter
+//the counter will be set to the number of tasks in this group
+//and each time one of these task are completed the counter
+//will decrement the counter

 //wait for counter "a" to reach zero Scheduler::waitForCounter(&a, 0, myNextTask, &b);